YunoHost-Apps/glowingbear_ynh/doc/PRE_INSTALL.md

-**Glowing Bear** require a fully functionnal wechat installed on your YunoHost server.
+**Glowing Bear** require a fully functionnal Weechat installed on your YunoHost server.